What does “Licensed and Insured” mean for a land clearing company?

 What is the correct order I should do the work in to achieve desired results?

 In general, clearing the overgrowth should always be done first!
-Mainly for three reasons:
+Mainly for four reasons:

 Access: Clearing all the overgrowth allows for access across the property.